noxPHX/Power-Hole/README.md

 docker-compose up -d
 ```
 *The `docker-compose build` command can not be used here because I need to use Docker's build time secrets which are currently not supported by Compose, hence a convenient script replace this command here.*

+Finally, change the DNS server of your devices to the host on which you deployed the stack.
+Depending on your ISP, you might even be able to change it on your router's settings directly.

 ## Contributing 🤝
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.